-The department of Chemistry started in the year 1997 and engaged in teaching applied chemistry at the first year level of all branches of engineering courses.
-The department has highly qualified, dedicated and experienced faculty presently headed by Dr. Anitha Sudhir.
-The department aims to impart high quality education inspiring students to come out to compete globally and to develop scientific outlook with analytical mind.
-The faculty members are attending faculty development programmes, workshops and seminars to update their knowledge.
+The department of Chemistry started in the year 1997 and engaged in teaching applied chemistry to the first year students of all branches in engineering.
+The department has highly qualified, dedicated and experienced faculties, presently headed by Dr. Anitha Sudhir.
+The department aims to impart high quality education, inspiring students to compete globally and to develop scientific outlook with analytical mind.
+The faculty members attend FDP, Workshops and Seminars to upgrade their knowledge.
 Department has R&D center recognized by VTU, Belagavi.
-The faculty involved both in teaching as well as research and published research paper in various national and international journals.
-At present four faculties are guiding the students for Ph.D degree and have applied for the project.
+The faculties involve both in teaching as well as research and publish research papers in various national and international journals.
+At present, four faculties are guiding the students for Ph.D degree and have applied for the project.

 To be a knowledge sharing center, enabling fresh minds to acquire fundamental insights into chemical science which contribute intellectually vibrant individuals for the welfare of the society.

 The department of chemistry established primarily as a part of the institute shall strive:

 Upon successful completion of this course, it is expected that students will be able to:

 C104.1: Understand the principles of chemistry related to engineering and technology.

 C104.2: Apply the knowledge of chemistry in solving engineering problems related to electrochemistry, corrosion, fuel cells and environmental contexts.

 C104.3: Analyze the appropriate chemical techniques suitable for engineering applications to reach the substantiated conclusions.